Qatar hopes World Cup flying headdress will be 2022 vuvuzela | Africanews

 Bertrand Roine, who won the world handball title with France and then moved to play for Qatar, has with his business partner developed the keffiyeh's link to the World Cup by designing headdresses in the national colours of the 32 countries taking part.

-Roine hopes the colourful scarves will become "symbol" of the games.
+Roine hopes the colourful scarves will become a "symbol" of the games.

 "One friend told me, you have made a vuvuzela for Qatar," he said.